MirielCH/Molly/README.md

 • Add Reactions
 • Use External Emoji
 • Read Message History
+• Mention @everyone, @here and All Roles

 ## Commands

-Maya uses slash commands but also supports some text commands.
+Molly uses slash commands but also supports some text commands.
-Default prefix for text commands is `maya ` and is changeable in `/settings server`.
+Default prefix for text commands is `molly ` and is changeable in `/settings server`.
 Use `/help` for an overview.

 ## Dev commands